adam-cyclones/didi/README.md

 shipping.
 The plan is to create an npm and denoland package should be created to distribute the binary as well.

 ## Usage
-Currently the only way to use didi is to build from source as per the above, you would then do something like this
+(please note, the instructions are unlikely to work, soon to be overhauled, see issue #23) Currently the only way to use didi is to build from source as per the above, you would then do something like this
 ```sh
 ./packages/didi-cli-client/release/didi ~/path/to/example-project